jwadshaqir23/bank_system/README.md

 this app like bank system app

-that have to sections ,one for default users and one for mangment user
+that have 2 sections ,one for default users and one for mangment user

 the both are under devlopment and every updates will shows here and will up to github